 General Conditions of Delivery

 1.4.
 References to legal requirements are only made for the avoidance of doubt.
-All legal requirements apply even in the absence of such clarifications, provided these legal requirements are not specifically amended or excluded by these Conditions.
+All legal requirements apply even in the absence of such clarifications, provided these legal requirements are not specifically amended or excluded by these GDC.

 2.1.
-All quotations made by the Supplier are made without obligation, provided they are not specifically characterized as binding.
+All quotations made by the supplier are made without obligation, provided they are not specifically characterized as binding.

 2.2.
-The Buyer’s order shall be deemed a binding offer of contract.
-In the absence of any provisions to the contrary on the order form, the Supplier may accept the offer within 14 days of receipt.
+The buyer’s order shall be deemed a binding offer of contract.
+In the absence of any provisions to the contrary on the order form, the supplier may accept the offer within 14 days of receipt.

 3.3.
-If the parties have agreed that the Buyer collects the goods himself or by a freight forwarder, freight carrier or other third parties commissioned to transport, the Buyer is obligated to immediately call up and collect the goods declared ready for dispatch.
-If this does not happen, the Buyer is in default of acceptance.
+If the parties have agreed that the buyer collects the goods himself or by a freight forwarder, freight carrier or other third parties com-missioned to transport, the buyer is obligated to immediately call up and collect the goods declared ready for dispatch.
+If this does not happen, the buyer is in default of acceptance.

 4.2.
 Prices in catalogues, price lists or comparable documents are free and non-binding.
-The prices are based on the Supplier’s price list valid upon the date of conclusion of the contract.
-If the parties have agreed on a delivery date which is more than four months from the contract conclusion date, and if the Supplier’s production costs have changed within that period, the Supplier is entitled to adjust the pric-es agreed upon accordingly as far as the price adjustment is based on circumstances beyond the control of the supplier, this price ad-justment was not already foreseeable at the time of the respective conclusion of the contract between the Supplier and the Buyer for the order and the increase is reasonable.
-Circumstances beyond the control of the Supplier means, in particular, changes of (i) custom duties, taxes or duties; (ii) material, wage, non-wage labour, financ-ing or manufacturing costs; (iii) transportation costs; or (iv) any fees charged by the Supplier for third parties involved in the service provision The Buyer is entitled to withdraw from the contract if the adjusted price exceeds the price originally agreed upon by more than 5%; this right can only be declared to the Supplier in written form immediately after notification of the price adjustment.
+The prices are based on the supplier’s price list val-id upon the date of conclusion of the contract.
+If the parties have agreed on a delivery date which is more than four months from the contract conclusion date, and if the supplier’s production costs have changed within that period, the supplier is entitled to adjust the pric-es agreed upon accordingly as far as the price adjustment is based on circumstances beyond the control of the supplier, this price ad-justment was not already foreseeable at the time of the respective conclusion of the contract between the supplier and the buyer for the order and the increase is reasonable.
+Circumstances beyond the control of the supplier means, in particular, changes of (i) custom duties, taxes or duties; (ii) material, wage, non-wage labour, financ-ing or manufacturing costs; (iii) transportation costs; or (iv) any fees charged by the supplier for third parties involved in the service pro-vision The buyer is entitled to withdraw from the contract if the ad-justed price exceeds the price originally agreed upon by more than 5%; this right can only be declared to the supplier in written form immediately after notification of the price adjustment.

 4.3.
 Each order shall have a minimum value of EUR 1,500.00.
 Orders below this value are subject to a surcharge of EUR 150.00.

 5.3.
-If the ordered goods are not in stock in the desired quantities, the Supplier is entitled in consultation with the Buyer to provide the Buyer with partial and subsequent deliveries if reasonable.
+If the ordered goods are not in stock in the desired quantities, the supplier is entitled in consultation with the buyer to provide the buy-er with partial and subsequent deliveries if reasonable.

 6.1.
 Invoices shall be due and payable without any deduction within 30 days after date of invoice.
-Payments shall be deemed as having been rendered on the date on which the amount is at the Supplier’s disposal.
-For payments received within 14 days of the date of invoice, the Supplier shall allow a discount of 1.5% on the amount paid, unless there are still older invoices to be paid.
+Payments shall be deemed as having been rendered on the date on which the amount is at the supplier’s disposal.
+Unless otherwise agreed in writing, payments shall be made in EUR.

 6.4.
-The Buyer is only entitled to set withhold payments off if its coun-terclaims are uncontested or were found to be legally valid.
-A right of retention of the Buyer is excluded unless the Buyer’s counterclaim comes from the same contractual relationship and is undisputed or established as legally binding.
+The buyer is only entitled to set withhold payments off if its coun-terclaims are uncontested or were found to be legally valid.
+A right of retention of the buyer is excluded unless the buyer’s counterclaim comes from the same contractual relationship and is undisputed or established as legally binding.

 7.1.
 The statutory provisions shall apply to material and legal defects in the delivery, unless otherwise stipulated in the following.

 7.3.
-If requested by the Supplier, the Buyer shall return the respective item to the Supplier at his own expense.
-If it is found that the Buyer’s claim was valid, the Supplier shall reimburse the Buyer for the costs of the most cost-effective shipping method.
-This does not apply, if the shipping costs were higher, because the item was at a location other than the location of its intended use.
-In this case, the Supplier shall reimburse the Buyer only for the cost of the most cost-effective shipping method from the location of intended use to the Supplier.
+If requested by the supplier, the buyer shall return the respective item to the supplier at his own expense.
+If it is found that the buy-er’s claim was valid, the supplier shall reimburse the buyer for the costs of the most cost-effective shipping method.
+This does not ap-ply, if the shipping costs were higher, because the item was at a lo-cation other than the location of its intended use.
+In this case, the supplier shall reimburse the buyer only for the cost of the most cost-effective shipping method from the location of intended use to the supplier.

 7.4.
-The Supplier shall, at his own discretion, either repair the defective goods free of charge or replace them.
+The supplier shall, at his own discretion, either repair the defective goods free of charge or replace them.

 7.5.
-To protect himself against unreasonably high damages or if the Supplier is in default with remediating the defect, the buyer shall be enti-tled to repair the defect himself or to have it repaired by third parties, and to require the Supplier to reimburse him for the required expenses.
-In this event, the Buyer shall notify the Supplier in writing immediately, if possible, in advance.
+To protect himself against unreasonably high damages or if the sup-plier is in default with remediating the defect, the buyer shall be enti-tled to repair the defect himself or to have it repaired by third par-ties, and to require the supplier to reimburse him for the required expenses.
+In this event, the buyer shall notify the supplier in writing immediately, if possible, in advance.

 7.6.
-The Buyer shall be entitled to withdraw from a purchase contract within the framework of the statutory provisions if the supplemen-tary performance has finally failed, the Supplier has allowed a rea-sonable deadline for the repair or the replacement to expire fruitlessly or such deadline was not necessary according to the statutory provisions.
-If there is only a minor defect, the Buyer is only entitled to a price reduction.
-Otherwise, the right to price reduction is excluded.
-This does not apply if the Supplier has maliciously concealed the defect or has assumed a guarantee.
+The buyer shall be entitled to withdraw from a purchase contract within the framework of the statutory provisions if the supplemen-tary performance has finally failed, the supplier has allowed a rea-sonable deadline for the repair or the replacement to expire fruitless-ly or such deadline was not necessary according to the statutory provisions.
+If there is only a minor defect, the buyer is only entitled to a price reduction.
+Otherwise, the right to price reduction is ex-cluded.
+This does not apply if the supplier has maliciously concealed the defect or has assumed a guarantee.

 9.1.
-The Supplier’s liability with regard to damages is, regardless of their legal grounds, limited by the following provisions:
+The supplier’s liability with regard to damages is, regardless of their legal grounds, limited by the following provisions:

 9.2.
 In the event of gross negligence, liability is limited to the typically foreseeable damages at the point of time the contract has been concluded.
-However, the above limitation of liability shall not apply insofar as damages are caused by the Supplier itself (i.e. from the legal representatives of the Supplier), by senior management em-ployees of the supplier or by vicarious agents or by a serious organ-izational fault of the Supplier.
-Furthermore, the above limitation of liability shall not apply in case of a breach of the contractual duties due to gross negligence if (i) the fulfilment of the contractual obliga-tions enables the proper execution of the contract at all, (ii) the breach of these contractual obligations jeopardizes the achievement of the purpose of the contract and (iii) on whose fulfilment the other contracting party may ordinarily rely (“Essential Contractual Obligation”).
+However, the above limitation of liability shall not apply insofar as damages are caused by the supplier itself (i.e. from the legal representatives of the supplier), by senior management em-ployees of the supplier or by vicarious agents or by a serious organ-izational fault of the supplier.
+Furthermore, the above limitation of li-ability shall not apply in case of a breach of the contractual duties due to gross negligence if (i) the fulfilment of the contractual obliga-tions enables the proper execution of the contract at all, (ii) the breach of these contractual obligations jeopardizes the achievement of the purpose of the contract and (iii) on whose fulfilment the other contracting party may ordinarily rely (“Essential Contractual Obliga-tion”).

 9.3.
-In the case of simple negligence, the Supplier shall only be liable for the violation of Essential Contractual Obligations.
+In the case of simple negligence, the supplier shall only be liable for the violation of Essential Contractual Obligations.
 In the event of breach of an Essential Contractual Obligation, liability shall be lim-ited to such damages which must typically be expected in the course of the transfer of the goods.

 9.4.
-The Supplier shall be liable in the event of (i) intent, (ii) claims under the Product Liability Act, (iii) fraudulent non-disclosure of a defect, (iv) assumption of a quality guarantee and (v) in the event of injury to life, body or health in accordance with the respective statutory provisions, without the liability limitations in accordance with Sections 9.2 and 9.3 above intervening.
-The above shall apply mutatis mutandis to actions of a vicarious agent of the Supplier.
+The supplier shall be liable in the event of (i) intent, (ii) claims under the Product Liability Act, (iii) fraudulent non-disclosure of a defect, (iv) assumption of a quality guarantee and (v) in the event of injury to life, body or health in accordance with the respective statutory provisions, without the liability limitations in accordance with Sec-tions 9.2 and 9.3 above intervening.
+The above shall apply mutatis mutandis to actions of a vicarious agent of the supplier.

 10.3.
-With regard to all other Buyer claims for damages, for which the Supplier shall be liable as per Section 9, only the legal statutes of limitations shall apply.
+With regard to all other buyer claims for damages, for which the supplier shall be liable as per Section 9, only the legal statutes of limitations shall apply.